nanocofactory/monettes/README.md

 MONET CIPHERS:

-Monet cipher displays the benefit-to-value scripts underlying the given monet.
+Monet cipher displays the value scripts underlying the given monet.
 Scripts are nerves or simplicial sets of benefits of a product as a small category, reduced from partial orders to total orders, i.e. linearized/serialized.

 NEUROCOINS:

-Neurocoins (scryptocurrency, e.g. $GoodMood), value hash tokens, are encrypted as uni- and multi-intersections/overlaps of benefit-to-value scripts (marked with different colors) as nerve face intersections/corners/coins or nerve (nerve complex) filters/filtration members.
+Neurocoins (scryptocurrency, e.g. $GoodMood), i.e. value hash tokens, are encrypted as uni- and multi-intersections/overlaps of benefit-to-value scripts (marked with different colors) as nerve face intersections/corners/coins or nerve (nerve complex) filters/filtration members.